RNtag12/psswdgenerator/README.md

-# dictionary generator using specified keywords
+# Dictionary generator
-Password list generator
+In this project, we are using specified keywords to generate a dictionary of keywords.